How to Prepare for a New Ski Season

 Start Your Off-Season Ski Training Plan

 Perhaps the most overlooked (by newbies) but important stage in your ski season prep, is to prepare your body and become physically ready for your ski holiday.
 Good overall fitness is vital if you want to make the most of your time on the mountain – uninjured.
-It’s also a good idea to get physically ready if you’re a newbie.
+It’s also a good idea to get physically ready, especially if you’re planning your first-ever ski holiday.
 Many people underestimate the hard work involved for skiers and snowboarders!

 It’s no secret that skiing is tough on the body, so strengthening all the important muscle groups and building your cardiovascular fitness in advance is highly recommended.